geotools/geotools/docs/developer/procedures/git.rst

   % git checkout 8.x
   % git cherry-pick 9e6b6fca0104ac4d3630bd8444713fa2e2089547

-The above commands make a commit to ``master`` and then cherry-pick the commit onto the ``8.x`` branch.
+The above commands make a commit to ``main`` and then cherry-pick the commit onto the ``8.x`` branch.
 An equivalent but far less convenient approach would be::

-    % git checkout master
+    % git checkout main
     % git commit -m "GEOT-XYZ, fixing a bug"
     % git log
     commit 9e6b6fca0104ac4d3630bd8444713fa2e2089547